harshab1/github-demo/git-commands.md

 git stash clear --> clears all the list of stashes

 git stash branch branch-name/new-branch-name --> working on master, realised the modifications are risky to be added to master, using stashing save all the modifications/untracked-files and pop them onto new branch

+## Tags:

+git tag tag-name --> this is simple/light-weight tag. used to signify a milestone to a commit

+git show tag-name --> to view that particular commit description

+git tag --list --> lists all the tags

+git tag --delete tag-name --> deletes a tag

+git tag -a tag-name --> annotated tags. can add tag message/release notes in the text-editor that pops

+git diff tag-name-1 tag-name-2 --> comparing tags

+git tag -a tag-name commit-id --> adding tag to an old commit

+git tag -a tag-name -f new-commit-id --> to force a tag-name to an other commit than its previously associated one